paigemoody/visual-scout/README.md

     - If set, frames will be sampled every 2 seconds, ignoring content similarity.

 - `--similarity` (optional, default=default):
-    - Controls how strict the frame similarity comparison is.
+    - Controls strictness of frame similarity comparison, if using "smart sampling".
     - Choices:
         - `strict` (a more conservative approach to filtering out "similar" frames - results in more output frames - )
         - `default`